Home

 Having an indoor aerial inside your loft means that it is more prone to picking up electrical interference from appliances inthe home including domestic central heating, hot water thermostats and light switches.
 If you get momentary loss of picture (picture freezing) problems on your Freeview digibox, consider upgrading to an outside aerial fitted by a professional CAI member TV aerial company.

 When installing loft aerials for Freeview television, check the signal quality on all channels to ensure all digital multiplexes are being received at roughly the same signal quality.
-If one DTT multiplex has much lower signal quality, move the aerial slightly to compensate.
+If reception of one DTT multiplex shows much lower signal quality, move the aerial slightly to compensate.

 Of course, there are never any guarantees that fringe area Freeview reception will be possible, but a good roof top aerial will really help.
 The aerial should be mounted above roof height and accurately aligned using a signal meter by a professional aerial company.
 A 1 degree up-tilt on the mounting of the aerial may provide some further signal benefit for fringe reception, especially if you live in a valley or a nearby hill obstructs reception.